August 26th 2021

 - Recent bank statements

-If you are considering buying a home, you should be pre-approved as early in the process as possible to get started.
-Pre-approval can last for up to two months and is not binding upon you or your lender.
+If you’re considering buying a home, you should be pre-approved as early in the process as possible.
+Pre-approvals can last up to 120 days and are not binding upon you or your lender.

-Don’t forget that on top of the down payment, you will also need money for real estate closing costs, moving costs, and ongoing maintenance costs.
+Don’t forget that on top of the down payment, you’ll also need money for real estate closing costs, moving costs, and ongoing maintenance costs.
 For down payments of less than 20%, there will also be the added costs of mortgage insurance.
-Canada Mortgage and Housing Corporation (CMHC) is a Canadian Crown corporation that was established in 1946 as the national housing agency of Canada.
+Canada Mortgage and Housing Corporation (CMHC) is a Canadian Crown corporation that was established in 1946 as the country’s national housing agency.
 It provides mortgage loan insurance for homebuyers when they purchase a property with less than a 20% down payment.

 Even if you received pre-approval, your mortgage application can still be rejected.